How Piercing Affects The Body: Everything You Need To Know

 Because we know that the effects of a needle probably don't last very long, treating these acupressure points with a piercing might not be the wisest direction to go in to get an acupuncture benefit.
 Instead?
 Just go for the real thing: Skelly suggests trying ear seeds or regular acupuncture sessions from a trained professional instead.

 As for ear seeds, some studies have linked the use of ear seeds to anxiety relief, better sleep, pain tolerance, and even weight management.
-And the benefits of regular acupuncture are well documented: It can help those with PMS, sleep issues, chronic stress, and can even benefit skin.
+And the benefits of regular acupuncture are well documented: It can help those with PMS, sleep issues, chronic stress, and can even benefit skin3.

 The bottom line: